Daily Rhythms: Dinacharya for Vitality and Wellness

 6:00 p.m. to 10:00 p.m.
 Kapha returns.
 This is a time to slow down, engage in gentle movement like stretching or walking, and begin transitioning toward sleep.
 Reduce screens at least 1-2 hours before sleep, especially if you have trouble falling asleep or waking at night.
 This is also when Kapha’s stability supports relaxation, emotional connection, and routines that ease us into rest.

 10:00 p.m. to 2:00 a.m.
 Pitta returns.
 This time, it is not for the digestion of food but for the assimilation and detoxification of information, thoughts, and experiences.
 During this time, the body performs vital cleansing and repair processes.
-Staying awake late into the night disrupts this natural cycle, so Ayurveda recommends being asleep by 10:00 p.m. to benefit from the healing energy of nighttime Pitta.
+Staying up late disrupts this natural cycle, so Ayurveda recommends going to bed by 10:00 p.m. to benefit from the healing energy of nighttime Pitta.

 Dinacharya isn’t about rigid scheduling—it’s about honouring the flow of energy that moves through the day.
 By structuring our routines around these rhythms, we support the body’s innate intelligence.
 Over time, this daily alignment cultivates resilience, promotes longevity, and nurtures a sense of peace and clarity.